Exchange Irrigation Scheme: Objectives

 Primary objectives of the irrigation scheme was to equip farmers with a basic source of income materially and cash.
 Farmers could earn at least a sum equivalent to the government gazetted minimum wage by selling sweet green grocery produced from the irrigated land.

 Beneficiaries

 About 900 farmers and their families who live near Exchange Irrigation Scheme are the primary beneficiaries of the scheme.

 Most of the surrounding farmers have dry land rain-fed fields averaging 2.5 hectares.
-Livestock of these farmer also benefit by foraging at the adjacent bush that is evergreen watered by spillage irrigation water.
+Livestock of these farmer also benefit by foraging at the adjacent bush that is evergreen and watered by spillage irrigation water.

 Management

 The scheme was developed by Agritex, a department of the Ministry of Agriculture.

 It is managed by the scheme management committee elected by participating farmers from among their members.

 Maintenance is carried out by civil servants at the scheme in unison with the management committee, Agritex officers and plot holders.